 So how can competencies enhance your organization’s talent mobility?
 Because competencies identify the crucial behaviors and qualities needed for success in a particular job, employees are able to see what competencies they need to make not just vertical moves, but also lateral.
 For instance, without competencies making a move into another department but at the same management level seems complex.
 It can be unclear whether employees have the skills necessary for success in such a seemingly different role.
 Competencies allow connections to be made between roles in different departments, and employees can see what skills they already have to be useful in another role.
 People can also clearly see what skills they lack, and create a specified development plan as a result.
 Competencies also allow people to see when they are performing well, leading to greater engagement and retention.

-If you’d like to learn more about how competencies can help you engage and motivate talent, contact one of our experts today!
+If you’d like to learn more about how competencies can help you engage and motivate talent, request your demo of CompetencyCore below!